Hello, my name is Sato and I run J-CLINIC, a physiotherapy and acupuncture clinic in Bangkok.

 Recently, we’ve been receiving many inquiries from parents whose child who got hurt while playing on the trampoline and needed treatment.

 Trampolining is fun—who doesn’t enjoy jumping high and floating in the air?
-And continuous jumping uses all the muscles in your body and gives you an excellent aerobic workout.

 The most common trampoline injury among patients who come to our clinic is sprains.